mddazure/azure-vwan-microhack/README.md

 # Lab

-The lab consists of a Virtual WAN with a Hub in West Europe, 4 Spoke VNETs (2 in West Europe, 1 in US East and 1 in US West), a Shared Services VNET and an NVA VNET in West-Europe and a simulated On-premise location in North Europe.
+The lab consists of a Virtual WAN with Hubs in West Europe and US East, 4 Spoke VNETs (2 in West Europe, 1 in US East and 1 US West), a Shared Services VNET and an NVA VNET in West-Europe and a simulated On-premise location in North Europe.

-Each Spoke and On-prem VNET contains a Virtual Machine running a basic web site, the Shared Services VNET contains an Active Directory Domain Controller, the NVA VNET contains a Linux VM with Iptables.
+Each of the Spoke and On-prem VNETs contains a Virtual Machine running a basic web site.
+The Shared Services VNET contains an Active Directory Domain Controller, the NVA VNET contains a Linux VM with Iptables.

 During the course of the MicroHack you will connect the Spoke and Shared Services VNETs and the On-premise site to Virtual WAN, deploy an additional Virtual WAN Hub, and manipulate and observe routing.